As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

 I like to use a combination of red wine vinegar and olive oil for this dressing along with some spices.
-I have made it with different kinds of vinegar, but red wine vinegar is so far my favourite.
-If you don’t have any on hand, feel free to use white vinegar or white wine vinegar.
+I have made it with different kinds of vinegar, but red wine vinegar is so far my favorite.
+If you don't have any on hand, feel free to use white vinegar or white wine vinegar.

 In a pinch, I have used rice vinegar before, it's a little different, but it'll do the job.
 I think either white or red wine vinegar are used for authentic Greek salad recipes.

 This traditional Greek salad dressing doesn't use any hard-to-find spices.
 Just a bit of salt, pepper, oregano and garlic and you are good to go.
 You can use this dressing to marinade chicken thighs or breasts, top it over any kind of salad, and even grill veggies or fish with it.